API Reference¶

 # Again, TaskC is complete when we reach here

-self.output().save(task_c.output().load() + result_b)
+self.target().save(task_c.target().load() + result_b)

 This contract is essential for correctness - tasks can depend on previously yielded tasks being complete before continuing execution.